stbsdk/app/readme.md

 > There is a global var `DEBUG` which activates additional consistency checks and protection logic not available in release mode.

-In debug mode the constructor is exposed to the global namespace as `window.app`.

 ## Contribution ##